nwa24/kaileytam.com/blog/the-making-of-on-the-way-home.md

 K: We went through a few iterations for that one.

 F: It’s the one I like the most.
 It was the most complicated illustration in the whole book, I would say, but it was so satisfying and aesthetically pleasing to me.
-Also “fullness”, “dawn” and “midnight hour” and “on the way home” were ones I had a clear vision for, so it was easier to draw them.
+Also “fullness”, “dawn”, “midnight hour”, and “on the way home” were ones I had a clear vision for, so it was easier to draw them.

 K: What about the more difficult ones?